nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Truncate an existing file

 This truncates an existing file to a maximum of 100 bytes.
-If the existing file’s size is less, no truncation takes place.
+If the existing file's size is less, no truncation takes place.

 <script src="https://gist.github.com/nomad-software/e620b076ad276f48ae8078187fcdf38a.js"></script>